 The Essiac herbs are: blessed thistle, burdock root, kelp, red clover, turkish rhubarb root, slippery elm, sheep sorrel (including the roots), and watercress.
 This tea is popular among cancer patients and those with diabetes as well as arthritis.
-Essiac benefits the body in a number of ways, but only if it is the “real deal.”
-When you are able to obtain genuine essiac, you will enjoy an immune system boost and gentle full body detox with blood cleansing.
+Essiac benefits the body in a number of ways...but only if it is the “real deal.”
+When you use genuine Essiac, you will enjoy an immune system boost and gentle full body detox with blood cleansing.

 MYTH #1.
 All Essiac is the Same.